 Welcome to my home page.
 Thanks for visiting!!

-In addition to writing novels, I spend a chunk of my time writing devotions that encourage, challenge, and inform the Church, focusing particular attention on topics rarely addressed by other authors or pastors during their Sunday sermons.
+One of my great passions is writing devotions that encourage, challenge, and inform the Church, focusing particular attention on topics rarely addressed by other authors or pastors during their Sunday sermons.
 My hope is that God uses these messages to awaken His church from her spiritual slumber and equip people with a deeper understanding of what it means to be a disciple of Jesus.
+I am especially passionate about ensuring believers in hostile countries have a firm foundation in faith, to endure the trials and tribulations they face for their commitment to Christ.

 UPDATE (Jan 2019):